 There is only one conveyance taking place which can also reduce the legal fees.

 As with a traditional bridging loan, no mortgage payments are required whilst the refurbishment works are being completed.
 Interest is therefore included in the loan which in turn reduces the amount of cash in hand.

-The gross amount typically available on the bridging loan is 65% LTV.
+The gross amount typically available on the bridging loan is 65% to 75% LTV.
 From this fees and interest will be deducted resulting in a lesser amount in hand than other options.

 The subsequent buy to let mortgage will typically allow up to 75% LTV of the post works valuation.
 Again this is lower than many other BTL mortgages.

 Both the bridging rates and the buy to let mortgage rates are relatively competitive.
 But not necessarily the cheapest on the market.

 Note: These LTV’s are correct at the time of writing and may increase so its always best to ask.